entando-samples/entando-test-drive/entando-acp/03-03-entando/assignment.md

   contents: |
     # Congratulations Composer!

     The Tableau Packaged Business Capabilities micro frontend component is now usable in our application.
-It's time to finalize the composition by including both the micro frontend and the content component in a page.
+It's time to execute the second step of the composition, create the hosting page for our components.

-    Keep going.
-Success is right around the corner.
 tabs:
 - title: App Builder
   type: website